List of The Goon Show cast members and characters: Cynthia

 Cynthia, ROE (Rose of England), a breathy nymphomaniac femme fatale from Earl's Court.
 Neddie's occasional love interest, with a jealous lover called Raoul (played by Ray Ellington with a George Sanders patina).
 Jilted for an elephant in "Tales of Men's Shirts".
 In "The Scarlet Capsule", the local residents need to be evacuated, for fear of an unexploded bomb.
 Seagoon (as Ned Quatermass) knocks on Cynthia's door, and when she answers, he says "I'm terribly sorry to knock you up so late...." (pause for the double-entendre to sink in), to which she replies: "They all say that..."

 Willium "Mate" Cobblers

 Willium "Mate" Cobblers, working-class cockney idiot, who played all sorts of roles, including soldiers, policemen and various menial servants.
 He was often included in stories that called for a generic extra person that did not require too much character development in his own right.
 His catchphrase, "You can't park 'ere, mate", was a Goon in-joke that took a swipe at officious BBC commissionaires.
 (Sellers used a similar voice for trade union leader Fred Kite in the film I'm All Right Jack).
 Based on a hardware store owner known to the Goons.
 When asked "What kind of wood is this?" he would respond "That's solid wood, that is, mate."
-In the Goon Show Script books Willum is revealed to be related to Grytpype-Thynne.
+In the Goon Show Script books Willium is revealed to be related to Grytpype-Thynne.